-The electronics team, combining elements of powertrain and control electronics, make up the backbone of the electric car.
-This team is responsible for translating driver control inputs to actual movement.
-There are three main components to this – batteries, motor and controller.
+The Electrical Team, combining elements of powertrain and control electronics making up the backbone of the electric car.
+This team is responsible for translating the driver control inputs to actual movement.
+There are three main components to this – batteries, motor, and controller.

 The battery holds the energy that will be supplying almost all the high voltage electronic components on the car with power.
 The configuration of the battery cells must be specifically designed with the rest of the parts in mind.
 Other design considerations include battery chemical composition, discharge current and capacity.